augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Data Used

-All Sentinel-2 \ac{L1C} data available on the Copernicus Open Access Hub for these three granules are continuously included in the data cube, resulting in a dense time-series beginning 28 June 2015 until the most recent image.
+All Sentinel-2 \ac{L1C} data available on the Copernicus Open Access Hub for these three granules are continuously included in the data cube, resulting in a dense time-series beginning 28 June 2015 until the most recent scene.
 All of the data used were acquired using the download script as part of the automated workflow described in \autoref{sec:acquisition}.
 Including Sentinel-2 scenes, re-formatted Sentinel-2 data (which are redundant and could be deleted in the future after generating information layers) and the generated information layers, there is approximately 1.6\acs{TB} of data related to this implementation at the time of writing.
 The vast majority of this volume is comprised of the indexed and ingested data sources, but some data downloaded from the Copernicus Hub (e.g. \ac{ESA} quality information layers) are counted in the 1.6\acs{TB}, but not otherwise used in this implementation.

 As of 22 June 2018, 591 Sentinel-2 granule-size scenes are incorporated in the data cube.
 This results in a range of approximately 127 to 258 observations at different moments in time throughout the study area for the temporal extent of all scenes [^3].
 These granules are captured by two Sentinel-2 relative orbits (78 and 121), resulting in temporally denser data where the orbits overlap (*see* \autoref{fig:overview} for an estimation of the orbits).
 These three Sentinel-2 granules are provided by Copernicus in the same projection (\acs{UTM} zone 37N, \acs{EPSG}: 32637), which means that the data do not require re-projection for collective storage or analysis.